Vodafone investors open to Liberty deal

 Liberty has also recently bought a mobile operator in Belgium, in a change of strategy after previously suggesting it did not need to own its own mobile operations and could instead rent capacity from rivals.

-Liberty has a market capitalisation of about $49 billion and Vodafone’s is around 67.3 billion pounds.
+Liberty has a market capitalization of about $49 billion and Vodafone’s is around 67.3 billion pounds.

 Analysts estimate that a deal could result in gross synergies of around 16 billion pounds ($24 billion).